Organization of the Chinese Communist Party: Leading Small Groups

-A Leading Small Group (领导小组 (lǐngdǎo xiǎozǔ)), also translated as a "Central Leading Group", is a ad hoc body of the Chinese state charged with decision-making on major functional issue areas.
+A Leading Small Group (领导小组 (lǐngdǎo xiǎozǔ)), also translated as a "Central Leading Group", is an ad hoc body of the Chinese state charged with decision-making on major functional issue areas.
 They operate effectively as interagency executive committees, cutting across the government, party, and military systems.
 Major LSGs cover issues such as national security, foreign affairs, Taiwan affairs, Hong Kong and Macao, propaganda and ideology, and financial and economic matters.
 Some of the LSGs include: